Kustomer Alternatives 2026

 Live ChatKnowledge BaseWhatsApp

-Kustomer is a customer service CRM platform with a 4.4/5 G2 rating from roughly 509 reviews (2026), acquired by Meta (Facebook) in 2023 and subsequently divested back to an independent entity.
+Kustomer is a customer service CRM platform with a 4.4/5 G2 rating from roughly 509 reviews (G2, 2026).
+Meta (Facebook) acquired Kustomer in February 2022 for ~$1B and divested it in May 2023 to Redpoint Ventures, Battery Ventures, and Boldstart Ventures for $250M (Yahoo Finance, 2023).
+Kustomer now operates independently.
 The platform organizes customer data around a timeline view (similar to Gladly's people-centric model) rather than tickets, integrating customer history, order data, and conversation context into a unified agent workspace.
 Kustomer serves mid-market and enterprise brands in e-commerce, retail, and financial services.

 Converge is a messaging-first inbox at $49/month flat for up to 15 agents.
-The comparison: Kustomer is a CRM-integrated customer service platform with timeline-based architecture; Converge is a messaging inbox focused on channel coverage and flat pricing.
+The comparison: Kustomer is a CRM-integrated customer service platform with timeline-based architecture and $89-$139/seat/month pricing plus paid AI add-ons; Converge is a messaging inbox focused on channel breadth and flat pricing.

 Kustomer landing page